isc-projects/stork/doc/dev/hook.rst

 Documentation
 ~~~~~~~~~~~~~

-The documentation of the hooks from the ``hooks`` directory are embedded in the
+The documentation of the hooks from the ``hooks`` directory is embedded in the
 Stork ARM when the ``build:doc`` task is executed.
 The documentation of the
 hook must be placed in the ``doc`` directory of the hook project and be written
 in the reStructuredText format.
 The entry point of the documentation should be
 the ``index.rst`` file.

-The man pages should be placed in the ``man`` directory of the hook project and
+The man pages must be placed in the ``man`` directory of the hook project and
 be written in the reStructuredText format.
 The build system expects a single
 ``man.8.rst`` file here.
 The compiled man pages are included in the Stork ARM
 and the hook package.